 Get tips and tricks to help you get the most out of Mickey’s Not-So-Scary Halloween at Disney World.
 Disclaimer: Disney hosted our family in exchange for my honest review of our experience at Mickey’s Not-So-Scary Halloween.
 My opinions are my own!

 Attending Mickey’s Not So Scary Halloween party has become an annual tradition.
-We love Disney, if you do too you can check out 10 Things You Must Do Before You Go to Disney, 10 Things to Pack for Disney with Kids, Free Things to Do at Disney Springs, Complete Disney Packing List here.
-This year B picked a trip to Disney instead of a birthday party Planning her birthday parties is one of my favorite traditions, but I am starting to love this tradition maybe even more.
+We love Disney, if you do too you can check out 10 Things You Must Do Before You Go to Disney, 10 Things to Pack for Disney with Kids, Free Things to Do at Disney Springs, Mickey Mouse Pumpking DIY Complete Disney Packing List here.
+This year B picked a trip to Disney instead of a birthday party for the third year in a row.
+Planning her birthday parties is one of my favorite traditions, but I am starting to love this tradition maybe even more.
 Magic Kingdom is totally transformed for Fall and Halloween.
 The decor looks great during the day.
 As the sun sets the music changes to spooky tunes, the pumpkins start to glow and the entrance has smoke pouring out.
+See the highlights from last year here.

 Costume’s for Mickey’s Not-So-Scary Halloween